bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

 ## Step 1 - Modeling our Data _hint_: **Three different models, three different files**

-* For this project you'll need three different models, Account, Expense and Category.
+* For this project you'll need three different models, budget, Expense and Category.

-### **Account**
+### **Budget**

 * This will be the budget that you set for Budget Tracker.
-* An account object saved to the DB should look like this:
+* An budget object saved to the DB should look like this:

 ```
 {
   _id: ObjectId('507f1f77bcf86cd799439011'),
-  title: 'Monthly Spending',
+  title: 'Budget',
-  amount: 300,
+  budgetAmount: 3000,
 }
 ```

 ### **Expense**

 * An expense is a purchase one would make that will affect one's budget.
-* There will be two relationships tied to an expense, the `account` it effects, & `category` it belongs to.
+* There will be two relationships tied to an expense, the `budget` it effects, & `category` it belongs to.
 * An expense object can look something like this:

 ```